-The spin-off is conditioned on Oil States' receipt of an opinion of its outside tax advisor reasonably acceptable to the Oil States board of directors regarding certain aspects of the spin-off transaction on which the IRS will not rule, except for cash payments made to stockholders in lieu of fractional shares of SpinCo common stock that such stockholders would otherwise receive in the distribution.
+The spin-off is conditioned on Oil States' receipt of an opinion of its outside tax advisor reasonably acceptable to the Oil States board of directors regarding certain aspects of the spin-off transaction on which the IRS will not rule.
 Oil States will receive an opinion from its outside tax advisor to such effect.